Matthew Bates: International career

-Management career
+Coaching career

 On 24 April 2017, following the dismissal of Dave Jones, Bates was appointed caretaker manager of Hartlepool United for the final two matches of the 2016–17 season.
-Hartlepool won 2–1 in dramatic fashion on the final day of the season against Doncaster Rovers but this result wasn't enough, as a late Newport County goal saw Hartlepool relegated from the Football League for the first time in their history.
+Hartlepool won 2–1 in dramatic fashion on the final day of the season against Doncaster Rovers but this result was not enough, as a late Newport County goal saw Hartlepool relegated from the Football League for the first time in their history.
 When Craig Harrison was appointed as Hartlepool's first-team manager in May 2017, Bates moved into a coaching role with the club's U21s side.

 On 21 February 2018, Bates took charge of Hartlepool again following the dismissal of Craig Harrison.
 Bates lost his first two games in charge as caretaker manager but managed to turn around the club's poor form and a crucial three-game win streak against Barrow, Bromley and Maidstone United led to him winning the Manager of the Month award for March 2018.

 After keeping Hartlepool in the division, Bates was appointed as permanent first-team manager in May 2018.

-After six successive league defeats, Bates was sacked as Hartlepool manager in November 2018.
+After six successive league defeats, Bates was sacked as Hartlepool manager in November 2018 with the club in 13th position.

 In September 2022, it was announced that Bates had joined Northern Premier League side Whitby Town as their assistant manager.
+Bates left Whitby in May 2024 to take up a scouting role at another club.